Bear Island (film): Plot

-Lansing and Smithy decide to go to the NATO base for help, but their snowmobile is sabotaged - luckily they both survive the explosion.
-Meanwhile, Lindquist finds a message left by Larsen - who had been a Norwegian agent - confirming that Jungbeck and Heyter are neo-Nazis controlled by a third expedition member codenamed Zelda.
+Lansing and Smithy decide to go to the NATO base for help, and although their snowmobile is sabotaged they both survive the explosion.
+Meanwhile, Lindquist finds a message left by Larsen, who had been a Norwegian agent, confirming that Jungbeck and Heyter are neo-Nazis controlled by a third expedition member codenamed Zelda.
 Lansing takes Lindquist to the U-boat where they find crates marked as containing explosives, but on opening one they discover it is full of gold.

-Back at the base, there are more suspicious incidents; the radio mast collapses, fatally wounding Lechinski, and an explosion destroys the electrical generator, apparently killing Smithy.
+Back at the base, there are more suspicious incidents: the radio mast collapses, fatally wounding Lechinski, and an explosion destroys the electrical generator, apparently killing Smithy.
 Lansing fingers Jungbeck and Heyter, who are arrested and locked up.
 The next morning, Lansing and Lindquist head out from the base, but are followed by Jungbeck and Heyter who have been released by Zelda.
 While lying in wait for his pursuers, Lansing realises that Hartman has given him an unloaded rifle and that he must be the mysterious Zelda.
 Jungbeck and Heyter track them down, but are killed by Lansing.

 Lansing returns to the U-boat and finds that the gold has been removed.
 He meets Smithy, who is alive after all, and wants the gold for himself.
 Hartman waits to leave with the research boat and the gold, unaware that his henchmen are dead.
-Gerran, a repentant ex-Nazi who wants to return the gold to Norway, confronts Hartman at the harbour but is shot and disabled.
+A repentant Gerran, cleared of being a Nazi supporter, but ashamed of not having done more to oppose them, wants to return the gold to Norway as an act of contrition, and confronts Hartman at the harbour, but is shot and disabled.

-Smithy disarms Hartman and, for reasons best known to himself, takes him on the boat while Lansing, whose snowmobile somehow doubles as a speedboat, sets off in pursuit.
-Smithy is jumped by Hartman and killed, Lansing boards the boat and, in a final confrontation, kills Hartman.
+Smithy disarms Hartman and takes him onto the boat, while Lansing sets off in pursuit.
+Smithy is jumped by Hartman and killed, but Lansing reaches and boards the boat and kills Hartman.